decentralized-identity/waci-didcomm/spec/spec.md

 - a service object MUST have a `type` property and its value MUST be the string `DIDCommMessaging`.
+- a service object MUST have a `serviceEndpoint` property, and its value MUST be an ordered list of valid DIDComm Service Endpoint objects, with the order signaling preference in receiving messages.

+A DIDComm Service Endpoint object
-- a service object MUST have a `serviceEndpoint` property, and its value MUST be a string consisting of a valid, resolvable URI.
+- MUST contain a URI and its value MUST be a string consisting of a valid, resolvable URI
-- a service object MAY have a `routingKeys` property.
+- MAY have a `routingKeys` property.
 If present its value MUST be an array of strings.
 Each string MUST be a URI designating a valid routing key.
 See below for more details.

 #### Routing Keys